Last Updated: June 3, 2026

 Select the Entry table and select Copy.

 Name this Table PERT Table.
-Spell and space the name correctly because we are going to use the view in a macro that is in the file you just downloaded.
+Spell and space the name correctly, as we will use the view in a macro in the file you just downloaded.

 In the fields below, use the Table editing buttons (Cut, Copy, Paste, Insert and Delete) to create a table that has these fields displayed: